 Believe it or not, but, contrary to popular beliefs, not all Breitlings do look the same.
 This new Breitling Galactic 44 (the ref.
 A45320B9/BD42-101W reviewed here and other models), for example, features an unusual (for the brand) combination of an elegantly sculpted body that looks more slender than it actually is, a remarkable set of crown-guards, and a relatively thin bezel that still displays all the relevant information for either an amateur diver or a professional pilot.
 Perhaps, the only thing that it needs is the usual notches that were apparently dropped here in order for its polished surface to better match that of the case.
 Well, nothing is perfect.

-Being basically a slightly refinished and adjusted to COSC standards chronometer-grade version of the well-known ETA 2834-2 caliber (the same mechanism is used in a lot less expensive Altanus Master Classic Gran Data and Paul Picot Gentleman Arc-en-ciel (Rainbow) models), the engine features a little bit as obvious day/date display with the former placed at 12 hours and the latter staying at its usual place at 3 o’clock.
+Being basically a slightly refinished and adjusted to COSC standards chronometer-grade version of the well-known ETA 2834-2 caliber, the engine features a little bit less obvious day/date display with the former placed at 12 hours and the latter staying at its usual place at 3 o’clock.

 Yes, the mechanism may be not one of those exclusive in-house movements that the Swiss brand has been churning out for their more expensive models, but it is, in fact, reliable, quite accurate and, being made by ETA, is easy to fix to any certified professional in your city.